xxxnell/flex/README.md

 Contributions are always welcome.
 Any kind of contribution, such as writing a unit test, documentation, bug fix, or implementing the density estimation algorithm of `Sketch` in another language, is helpful.
 If you need some help, please contact me via [email](mailto:xxxxxnell@gmail.com) or [twitter](https://twitter.com/xxxnell).

-The `master` branch of this repository contains the latest stable release of *Flip*.
+The `master` branch of this repository contains the latest stable release of Flip.
 In general, pull requests should be submitted from a separate `feature` branch starting from the `develop` branch.

 Fo more detail, see the contributing documentation.

 ## License

-All code of *Flip* is available to you under the MIT license.
+All code of Flip is available to you under the MIT license.

 Copyright the maintainers.